Learn About Tigerwood Decking and Flooring

-Tigerwood, also known is Brazilian Koa, is one of the finest quality exotic hardwoods available.
+Tigerwood, (aka Goncalo Alves) sometimes known as Brazilian Koa, is one of the finest quality exotic hardwoods available.
 It features a light golden-brown to reddish-brown coloring with exotic black and brown streaks, hence the name.
 Naturally resistant to rot and decay, Tigerwood decking is the third hardest decking material we sell.
 This means Tigerwood flooring and decking can last up to 30+ year without preservatives.

 Being that Tigerwood is one of the hardest and most durable hardwoods, it is resistant to things like scratching.
 So, if you have pets, patio furniture, or expect your deck will see heavy foot traffic, then having a higher resistance to scratching is a useful feature.